CP1404/Practicals/prac_03/README.md

 -   **Clone** the repository from GitHub to your local computer, then add, commit, push, etc.

-(If you\'re working on your own computer you won\'t need to clone -- just keep using the same local repo.)
+(If you're working on your own computer you won't need to clone -- just keep using the same local repo.)

 It is possible to edit and upload files directly via the GitHub website but **we do not recommend this!**

 We only made the Sandbox repo so we could practise Git and GitHub.
-You don\'t need to use it again, but you\'re welcome to put whatever you want there.
+You don't need to use it again, but you're welcome to put whatever you want there.

-Now let\'s get your practicals work on GitHub:
+Now let's get your practicals work on GitHub:

 Before you follow the same process as above, please make sure your single practicals project has the same folder structure as
 <https://github.com/CP1404/cp1404practicals> and does NOT contain .idea
-folders in any of your prac\_nn folders.
-If it doesn\'t match this -- please tidy up your project or make a new one and copy your prac files into the correct folders.
+folders in any of your prac_nn folders.
+If it doesn't match this -- please tidy up your project or make a new one and copy your prac files into the correct folders.